Phoenix went over the Rainbow Bridge on June 12, 2007. Molly went over the Rainbow Bridge July 17, 2012. Greta also has gone

 Our puppies are available on a first-come, first reserved basis.
 We also maintain a waiting list as most pups are sold before they

 are born.
-All of our German Shorthaired Pointer adult dogs have had OFA and CERF completed.
-We have been producing happy
+All of our German Shorthaired Pointer adult dogs have had OFA, Lupoid Dermatitis and CERF completed.
+We have been

-well adjusted German Shorthaired pups for the last 11 years.
+producing happy well adjusted German Shorthaired pups for the last 16 years.
 Before that I bred labs for 15 years.

 Mark and Cheryl

-We are Mark and Cheryl Matthiesen of Idaho Hunting Dogs.
-We
+Hi my name is Cheryl Stephenson of Idaho Hunting Dogs.
+We are

 Pointers out of clean, quality bloodlines.
 In 1997 I, Cheryl, met